 Winter has its challenges if, like me, you’re looking for fresh produce.
 And that makes it hard to resist all those imported fruits and vegetables.
-Still, if we want to be in sync with our environment, eating foods that are in season has only upsides for the body.
+Still, if you want to be in sync with your environment, eating foods that are in season has only upsides for the body.
 That’s why I look to Mother Nature, who provides for cold weather by producing some of the best ‘warming’ foods around.

 The combination of foods a person eats needs to be in equilibrium

 Before there was long distance (refrigerated) transportation, the seasons defined what we ate.
 I can still remember when stores sold green grapes in the summer and switched to red grapes in the fall.
-However, I’m as guilty as the next person, buying blueberries all year long out of season.
+However, today I’m as guilty as the next person, buying blueberries all year out of season.
 But, I pay for it in mealy texture, smaller size and overall lack of flavor.